ZhuYun97/RoSA/README.md

     │   ├── cora.py                    # processing for cora dataset.
     │   ├── dblp.py                    # processing for dblp dataset.
     │   ├── pubmed.py                  # processing for pubmed dataset.
+    │   ├── cornell.py                 # processing for cornell dataset.
+    │   ├── wisconsin.py               # processing for wisconsin dataset.
+    │   ├── texas.py                   # processing for texas dataset.
     │   └── ...                        # More datasets will be added.
     │
     ├── adversarial.py                # Code for unsupervised adversarial training.
     ├── augmentation.py               # Code for augmentation.
     ├── config.yaml                   # Configurations for our method.
+    ├── eval_utils.py                 # The toolkits for evaluation.
     ├── eval.py                       # Code for evaluation.
     ├── global_var.py                 # Code for storing global variable.
     ├── model.py                      # Code for building up model.